Grand Saline High School: Grand Saline Indian Football

 Grand Saline Football has a rich tradition in East Texas.
 The Indians have been competing since 1923, and have won numerous district, Bi-District and Area titles.
 The best teams in school history were the 1982 team, which allowed opponents only 4 points per game while averaging 37 a game, the 1990 team which lost to state power and eventual champion Groveton after posting a 12–1 record and finishing ranked 4th in the state, and the 1999 team, which lost to state power and eventual champion Celina after posting a 12–1 record.
 The most successful eras for Indian football were the 1940s, 1980s, 1990s and early 2000s.
 From 1982 to 2003, the Indian Football program amassed a win–loss–tie record of 180–75–2 (.700 winning percentage), with 18 Texas State Playoff appearances, 10 district championships, and 9 seasons of 10 wins or more.
 Carter Elliott is the most successful coach in the history of the program, leading the Indians to 5 regional finals berths.
 He was the head coach from 1978 to 1991 and from 1997 to 2000.
 The Indians started to downturn in 2004 by going 3–7 that season and missing the playoffs.
 From 2004–2014, Grand Saline had 4 head coaches and went 25–86.
 In 2013, GSHS alumnus and former All-State Indian Football player Mike Ridge was named athletic director and head football coach.
 Ridge had back to back winless seasons due to injuries, lower participation, and being the smallest school in their district.
 In 2015, the streak was snapped as Ridge led the Indians to a district championship, a .500 regular season, and took the Indians back to the playoffs for the first time since 2007.
+The Indians are coached by Joe Drennon, who won a Texas State Championship with rival Mineola High School in 2016.
+Drennon has led the Indians to the playoffs in all but one season since arriving in 2020.